AleBuser/DeusNexT-0.1.0/README.md

 You can now run the testRun.py script to mesure the performance of your strategy!

 ### Return values:
-In ordert o be compatible with the rest of the code your engines need to return values the right values, these are:
+In ordert o be compatible with the rest of the code your engines need to return the right values, these are:
 ```
 MarketEngine -> returns the integer value of the array-index of the startegy to be used for the current candle
 ```